MohammadAmini1998/B.S.C-Thesis/README.md

 - **DQN**: The original DQN algorithm also showed reasonable performance, but it lagged behind Double DQN and Deep SARSA in terms of learning speed and final performance on the Pong environment.
 ### Simulation's result
 ![reward](https://github.com/MohammadAmini1998/B.S.C-Thesis/assets/49214384/936082eb-5a7e-459c-81e7-8922b2dde5db)
+**Figure:** The y-axis represents the reward, and the x-axis represents the number of episodes.

 ## Implementation Inspiration